noir-lang/noir/docs/docs/spec/claim_circuit.md

 #### Inputs

-Recall that all inner circuits must have the **same number of public inputs** as they will be used homogenously by the rollup circuit.
+Recall that all inner circuits must have the **same number of public inputs** as they will be used homogeneously by the rollup circuit.
 Hence, some of the inputs to a claim circuit are unused and so set to 0.

 ##### Public Inputs